Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Preliminaries for the proof of Theorem

 A $T$-algebraic representation is \emph{coset $T$-algebraic representation} when $\bfV$ is the coset space $\bfH / \bfJ$ for some $k$-algebraic subgroup $\bfJ < \bfH$ and $\bfI$ is a $k$-subgroup of $N_\bfH(\bfJ) / \bfJ$, where $N_\bfH(\bfJ)$ is the normalizer of $\bfJ$ in $\bfH$ and $\bfH / \bfJ$ is endowed with the standard right action of $N_\bfH(\bfJ) / \bfJ$.
 The collection of $T$-algebraic representations of $G$ forms a category.
 The Howe--Moore theorem implies that if $T$ is noncompact then the $T$-action on $G / \Gam$ is mixing, hence weakly mixing.
 In this case, by \cite[Thm.\ 4.3]{BaderFurman}, the above category has an initial object which is a coset $T$-algebraic representation.

 \begin{defn} Suppose that $G$, $\Gam$, and $T$ are as above.
-The initial object in the category of $T$-algebraic representations of $G$ is called the \emph{gate} or, when wishing to emphasize its dependence on $T$, the \emph{$T$-gate}. \end{defn}
+An initial object in the category of $T$-algebraic representations of $G$ is called the \emph{gate} or, when wishing to emphasize its dependence on $T$, the \emph{$T$-gate}. \end{defn} \begin{rem} As remarked in \cite[Def.\ 4.4]{BaderFurman2} there is not a unique $T$-gate in the category of $T$-algebraic representations.
+Indeed any conjugate of an initial coset $T$-algebraic representation will yield another $T$-gate (see \cite[Rem.
+4.5]{BaderFurman}).
+The gate is easily seen to be unique up to unique isomorphism and for this reason, and to remain consistent with the discussion in \cite{BaderFurman2}, we continue to refer to such a choice as \emph{the} $T$-gate. \end{rem}

 We recall one last definition from \cite[\S 4.2]{BFMS}.
 Given closed noncompact subgroups $S, T < G$, consider their gates $\phi_S, \bfV_S$ and $\phi_T, \bfV_T$.
 We say that these gates \emph{have the same map} if $\bfV_S=\bfV_T$ and $\phi_T, \phi_S$ agree almost everywhere.
 We then have the following.